Anup Malani

 Malani is also a Professor (courtesy) at the Pritzker School of Medicine at the University of Chicago, a Research Associate (healthcare and development) at the National Bureau of Economic Research, and the founding Faculty Director of the International Innovation Corps at the Harris School of Public Policy.

-He has a J.D. and an Ph.D. (economics) from the University of Chicago (advisors: Gary Becker, Tomas Philipson, and Willard Manning).
+He has a J.D. and a Ph.D. (economics) from the University of Chicago (advisors: Gary Becker, Tomas Philipson, and Willard Manning).